Posts

 Estrogen & The Paleo Diet

-When people mention estrogen they are more often than not referring to estradiol which is the major form of oestrogen in both men and pre-menopausal women.
-Today we will talk about estradiol which is the hormone that has the most wide-ranging effects on both woman and men.
+When people mention estrogen they are more often than not referring to estradiol which is the major form of oestrogen in both men and premenopausal women.
+Today we will talk about estradiol which is the hormone that has the most wide-ranging effects on both women and men.

 What is estrogen?